Chrysler 300: Awards

 The 300C was the 2005 Motor Trend Car of the Year.
 It was on Car and Driver's Ten Best list for both 2005 and 2006.
 Automobile Magazine named it Automobile of the Year.

 It also won the North American Car of the Year award.
 It was voted Canadian Car of the Year by automobile journalists as the Best New Luxury Car.

 Receiving numerous other recognitions during its debut year, it was promoted as being one of the most awarded new cars ever.
 The 300C was also included in the finalists for 2005 World Car of the Year, but final points total put it in fifth place equal to the BMW 1-series.

-Second generation (LD; 2011–present)
+Second generation (LD; 2011)

 A redesigned 300 was introduced in 2011 as a four-door sedan.
 However, the core platform of the car, now called the 'LD' while updated, was still closely related to the original 'LX' platform.
 While the suspension was revised, the front suspension is still derived from the design of the Mercedes-Benz S-Class (W220) and the 5-link rear design from the Mercedes-Benz E-Class (W211).
+Production ended on December 8, 2023.